hanishkvc/prgs-docs-spreadsheetkvc/README.md

 A random salt is also used each time a file is saved.
 This inturn is embedded within the saved encrypted file.

+NOTE: If user enables the use of external i.e cryptography library's AE recipe, then the system date and time info of when the encryption was carried out, is stored as part of its aead logic, where the date time is stored in a unencrypted but base64 encoded format, while at same time the same is accounted as part of the mac maintained for the encrypted message.

 ## Misc